 “I was in a really depressed frame of mind between 1981 and 1982”.
 The band “had been touring for about 200 days a year and it all got a bit too much because there was never any time to do anything else“.

-Pornography is also the last Cure album to feature founding band member Lol Tolhurst as the band’s drummer before migrating to synths.
-(Andy Anderson would later by enlisted to take over on percussion, along with Thornalley).
+Pornography is also the last Cure album to feature founding band member Lol Tolhurst as the band’s drummer before his migration to synths.
+(Andy Anderson would later by enlisted to take over on percussion).

 On the album’s recording sessions, Smith noted: “there was a lot of drugs involved”.
 The band took LSD and drank a lot of alcohol, and to save money they slept in the office of their record label.
 The musicians usually turned up at eight, and left at midday looking “fairly deranged”.